lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/lo2s.md

 ```

 Like in the `process monitoring mode`, `lo2s` can also sample instructions in the system monitoring mode.
-You can enable the instruciton sampling by passing the `--instruction-sampling` parameter to `lo2s`.
+You can enable the instruction sampling by passing the `--instruction-sampling` parameter to `lo2s`.

 ```console
 marie@compute$ lo2s -a --instruction-sampling -- make -j